Kmagameguy/restiby/README.md

 1. Depending on which directories you're trying to access, you may get permission errors.
 Restic's documentation provides a guide which explains how to allow the restic binary to perform rootless backups:
     - [Backing up your system without running restic as root][backup-without-root]
 1. This project is still WIP.
 Some of the features that I plan to develop are listed below.
 1. In designing this repo I want the dependencies to remain lightweight.
-Therefore I've avoided relying on gems and libraries that aren't part of the ruby core library.
+Therefore, aside from dev dependencies (see below) I've avoided relying on gems and libraries that aren't part of the ruby core library.
+If you just want to run this scripts all you need is a base ruby install.

+## Developer Setup & Contributing
+All you need to get started is a base ruby install:
+1. Run `bin/dev-setup` to bootstrap the development environment.
+This will install bundler if it's missing as well as the ruby gems specified in the project's `Gemfile`.
+1. Once dependencies are installed you're good to go.
+You can run `bin/dev-test` as a litmus test -- if the tests all pass then your environment is good to go.
+1. Any time you pull new changes from the main branch you'll want to run `dev-update` to ensure you also pull in any new dependencies.  `dev-update` exists just for convenience/clarity -- it just calls `dev-setup` under the hood.

 ## Roadmap
 Desired features are listed below.
 Note that they are in no particular order of importance.